eemeli/yaml/docs/05_content_nodes.md

   comment?: string        // a comment on or immediately after this commentBefore?: string  // a comment before this range?: [number, number, number]
-      // The [start, value-end, node-end] character offsets for the part
+      // The `[start, value-end, node-end]` character offsets for the part
-      // of the source parsed into this node (undefined if not parsed). spaceBefore?: boolean
+      // of the source parsed into this node (undefined if not parsed).
+      // The `value-end` and `node-end` positions are themselves not
+      // included in their respective ranges. spaceBefore?: boolean
       // a blank line before this node and its commentBefore tag?: string   // a fully qualified tag, if required